F-R-Mitchell/Credit_Risk_Analysis/README.md

 ### Summmary

 I do not recommend any of the models due to relatively low accuracies for predicting credit risk.
 Even though the EasyEnsembleClassifier has an accuracy of 93%, I don't think it is accurate enough for predicting credit risk.
 If the model would be used then out of 100 loans, 7 could be inaccuarately labeled by the model and if the company is handling large quantities of loans, it could cost the company millions.
+Also, the EasyEnsembleClassifier model and every other model has very low percentages of precision.